Demographics of El Salvador: French Salvadorans

-The French Immigration to the Republic of El Salvador was an important movement that the country received between the 19th century and the middle of the 20th century, between 1850 and 1870.
-The French formed the largest foreign group in El Salvador, later in 1940 to 1950, they formed one of the largest groups in the country, only surpassed by the Spanish and Italians.
-Between 1850 and 1870, El Salvador was the main recipient of French In Central America, most were merchants and businessmen together with their families.
+The French Immigration to the Republic of El Salvador was an important movement that the country received between the 19th century and the middle of the 20th century.
+Between 1850 and 1870, the French formed the largest foreign group in El Salvador.
+Later in 1940 to 1950, they formed one of the largest groups in the country, only surpassed by the Spanish and Italians.
+Between 1850 and 1870, El Salvador was the main recipient of French in Central America, most were merchants and businessmen together with their families.

-It is estimated that between 1850 and 1950, more than 7,000 French emigrated to El Salvador, the majority came from Aquitaine, Occitania and the Alps, between 1850 and 1870, 2,000 French arrived in El Salvador, between 1911 and 1937 2,000 French entered the country, finally in 1938 to 1945 2,500 French entered the country, French immigration at that time greatly influenced the economy and education.
+It is estimated that between 1850 and 1950, more than 7,000 French emigrated to El Salvador, the majority came from Aquitaine, Occitania and the Alps.
+Between 1850 and 1870, 2,000 French arrived in El Salvador; between 1911 and 1937, 2,000 French entered the country, and finally in 1938 to 1945, 2,500 French entered the country.
+French immigration at that time greatly influenced the economy and education.

-Since the Colonial Period there is a record of French in Salvadoran territory, in which several French corsairs and French pirates stand out In 1850, several French businessmen and merchants left for El Salvador to work in different types of jobs such as commerce, planting of sugar cane, industry and cultivation of coffee, during that time 2,000 French arrived in the territory, most were wealthy families and merchants.
+Since the colonial period there is a record of French in Salvadoran territory, in which several French corsairs and French pirates stand out In 1850.
+Several French businessmen and merchants left for El Salvador to work in different types of jobs such as commerce, planting of sugar cane, industry and cultivation of coffee.
+During that time 2,000 French arrived in the territory, most were wealthy families and merchants.
 Most of the French who would arrive between 1880 and 1910 were merchants and professionals, but from 1911 to 1937, immigration would begin to shine again for various reasons.
-Many businessmen and merchants arrived in Salvadoran territory, at that time French investment in El Salvador was equal to that of the United States, during that period of time or, 2,000 French entered El Salvador.
+Many businessmen and merchants arrived in Salvadoran territory, at that time French investment in El Salvador was equal to that of the United States.
+During that period of time 2,000 French entered El Salvador.
 According to historical records, the French were the third largest group of foreigners in the country, only surpassed by the Spanish and Italians.

-The majority of the French who arrived in the national territory first came from Corsica later in 1850 to 1950, the majority of the French who arrived in the territory were from Aquitaine, Occitanie and Rhône-Alpes but also Paris and other parts of the Alps, most of the French settled in San Salvador, however the City of Santa Tecla, El Salvador in the La Libertad Department (El Salvador) historically received large numbers of French Immigrants, other places with significant numbers are Santa Ana, El Salvador and Antiguo Cuscatlán.
+The majority of the French who arrived in the national territory first came from Corsica later in 1850 to 1950, the majority of the French who arrived in the territory were from Aquitaine, Occitanie and Rhône-Alpes but also Paris and other parts of the Alps, most of the French settled in San Salvador, however the City of Santa Tecla in the La Libertad Department (El Salvador) historically received large numbers of French Immigrants, other places with significant numbers are Santa Ana and Antiguo Cuscatlán.